-11.5 - Performance Evaluations
+11.7 Performance Evaluations

-On or about November 1, 2016, the parties agree that they shall convene a Labor Management Committee, which may also include participants from other state of Alaska labor unions representing state employees.
-This committee shall study, analyze and make recommendations regarding the Employer's process, instrument and procedures for employee performance evaluations.
+The parties agree that they shell continue the Performance Evaluation Labor Management Committee, which may also include participants from other labor unions representing state employees.
+This ongoing committee shall study, analyze and make recommendations regarding the Employer's process, instrument and procedures for employee performance evaluations.
 Upon completion of the committee's final report, CEA and the Employer shall meet and determine how the report shall apply to CEA bargaining unit members and how applicable portions of the report may be expressed in this agreement.
+Requests to meet shall be made in accordance with Article 11.3.